ericprud/shapetree-tests-output/README.md

         ✓ should GET /some/deep/path/Git/repos/ericprud/jsg/issues/1.ttl
         ✓ should !GET /some/deep/path/Git/repos/ericprud/jsg/issues/2.ttl

+  test/local.test.js
+    appStoreServer
+      ✓ should return on empty path
+      ✓ should resolve full path
+    ShapeTree.local
+      ✓ should throw if not passed a URL ShapeTree.managedContainer
+      ✓ should throw if not passed a Container URL
+      ✓ should throw if the Container URL doesn't end with '/' ✓ should throw if the Container URL ends with '//' ✓ should throw if the shapeTree parameter isn't a URL ✓ should remove a Container directory
+      ✓ should fail on an invalid shapeTree graph ShapeTree.remote
+      ✓ should throw if not passed a URL
+      ✓ should throw on a GET failure ShapeTree.validate
+      ✓ should throw if shapeTree step is missing a shape ✓ should throw on malformed POST Turtle body
+      ✓ should throw on malformed POST JSON-LD body ShapeTree misc
+      ✓ should construct all errors
+      ✓ should render RDFJS nodes
+    STOMP
+      ✓ should fail with bad Turtle
+      ✓ should fail with bad JSON
+      ✓ should fail with bad JSONLD
+      ✓ should create a novel directory
+      create /collisionDir/collision-2/Events/09abcdefghijklmnopqrstuvwx_20200107T140000Z
+        ✓ should POST /collisionDir/collision-2/Events/09abcdefghijklmnopqrstuvwx_20200107T140000Z.ttl
+        ✓ should GET /collisionDir/collision-2/Events/09abcdefghijklmnopqrstuvwx_20200107T140000Z.ttl
+        ✓ should !GET /collisionDir/collision-2/Events/19abcdefghijklmnopqrstuvwx_20200107T140000Z.ttl
+        ✓ should delete a file
+        ✓ should delete the novel directory
+        ✓ should delete the parent directory
+    handle PLANTs and POSTs with no Slug header create /no-slug/Container/
+        ✓ should STOMP /no-slug/-TBD-
+        ✓ should GET /no-slug/Container/
+      re-create /no-slug/Container/
+        ✓ should STOMP /no-slug/999
+        ✓ should !GET /no-slug/999/
+      create /no-slug/Container/users/Container/
+        ✓ should POST /no-slug/Container/users/-TBD-
+        ✓ should GET /no-slug/Container/users/Container/

+  test/nevernote.test.js installid in Data
     initial state
+      ✓ should GET /Data/
+      ✓ should !GET /Data/NeverNotes/
+    create /Data/NeverNotes/ hierarchy
+      create /Data/NeverNotes/
+        ✓ should STOMP /Data/NeverNotes
+        ✓ should GET /Data/NeverNotes/
+      create /Data/NeverNotes/note1/
+        ✓ should POST /Data/NeverNotes/note1
+        ✓ should GET /Data/NeverNotes/note1/
+        ✓ should !GET /Data/NeverNotes/note2/
+        ✓ should !GET /Data/NeverNotes/note1/img-M33_IR.jpg
+        ✓ should !GET /Data/NeverNotes/note1/inc-M33_IR.ttl
+      create /Data/NeverNotes/note1/img-M33_IR.jpg
+        ✓ should POST /Data/NeverNotes/note1/img-M33_IR.jpg
+        ✓ should GET /Data/NeverNotes/note1/img-M33_IR.jpg
+      create /Data/NeverNotes/note1/inc-M33_IR.ttl
+        ✓ should POST /Data/NeverNotes/note1/inc-M33_IR.ttl
+        ✓ should GET /Data/NeverNotes/note1/inc-M33_IR.ttl

+  test/photo.test.js installid in Data
+    initial state
+      ✓ should GET /Data/
+      ✓ should !GET /Data/Photos2020-01/
+    create /Data/Photos2020-01/ hierarchy
+      create /Data/Photos2020-01/
+        ✓ should STOMP /Data/Photos2020-01
+        ✓ should GET /Data/Photos2020-01/
+      create /Data/Photos2020-01/m33
+        ✓ should POST /Data/Photos2020-01/m33.jpeg
+        ✓ should GET /Data/Photos2020-01/m33.jpeg
+        ✓ should !GET /Data/Photos2020-01/m32.jpeg

+  test/photoAlbum-shallow.test.js installed in Data
+    initial state
+      ✓ should GET /Data/
+      ✓ should !GET /Data/Albums2019/
+    create /Data/Albums2019/ hierarchy
+      create /Data/Albums2019/
+        ✓ should STOMP /Data/Albums2019
+        ✓ should GET /Data/Albums2019/
+      create /Data/Albums2019/ref-1
+        ✓ should POST /Data/Albums2019/ref-1.ttl
+        ✓ should GET /Data/Albums2019/ref-1.ttl
+        ✓ should !GET /Data/Albums2019/ref-2.ttl

+  test/photoAlbum-shallow.test.js installed in some/deep/path
+    initial state
       ✓ should GET /some/deep/path/
       ✓ should !GET /some/deep/path/Albums2019/
     create /some/deep/path/Albums2019/ hierarchy
       create /some/deep/path/Albums2019/
         ✓ should STOMP /some/deep/path/Albums2019
         ✓ should GET /some/deep/path/Albums2019/
       create /some/deep/path/Albums2019/ref-1
         ✓ should POST /some/deep/path/Albums2019/ref-1.ttl
         ✓ should GET /some/deep/path/Albums2019/ref-1.ttl
         ✓ should !GET /some/deep/path/Albums2019/ref-2.ttl

-  170 passing (7s)
+  170 passing (6s)

 ------------------------|---------|----------|---------|---------|-------------------
 File                    | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s